 Is PetSmart where you learn to pet intelligently or a mart where pets can buy things?

-Because many companies use the "first initial, last name" setup, as joked about in the Dilbert strip mentioned above, it can lead so some issues with names that are traditionally common in one part of the world but are less so with immigration.
+Because many companies use the "first initial, last name" setup, it can lead so some issues with names that are traditionally common in one part of the world but are less so with immigration.
 Examples include.

-Maho: innocent enough unless a person happens to be names Ivan or Irene.
+Maho: innocent enough unless a person happens to be named Ivan or Irene.

 Others of note: B. Lowman, U. Ho, T. Watkins, F. Uckermann, "Y. Oda".